 Skill / Axes: though she's no slouch while unarmed, Mesharu truly excels in combat while wielding an axe, as she normally does so in lieu of her solar powers.
 She can handle most axes with great ability, doing so as though her Melee trait was +1 RS higher than is listed above.

-The daughter and left hand of Shamash, Mesharu works well with both him and her siblings, Bunene and Kittu.
+The daughter and right hand of Shamash, Mesharu works well with both him and her siblings, Bunene and Kittu.
 She's also on good terms with her mother, Aya, as well, along with the rest of the Anunnaki, who she helps to keep in power by enforcing their laws as best as she can.

 While dispensing Babylonian justice, meting out punishment to those judged by Shamash, Mesharu makes use of an ornate bronze breastplate that she wears over a tunic which stretches down to her mid-thighs, elegant sandals, and a horned headdress.